Flag of Minnesota: Statute

 Minnesota statute 1.141 states that "The design of the state flag as certified in the report of the State Emblems Redesign Commission... is adopted as the official state flag."
 The text of the law defers the details of the current flag's appearance and design to the Commission's report, which was dated January 1, 2024.
 The report of the State Emblems Redesign Commission described the design as the following:

 On its left side, the flag contains a dark blue background with a white, 8 point star.
 One of the points of the star points north.
 The dark background is in the shape of the outline of the State of Minnesota.
 The remainder of the flag is a solid, bright blue.

 The report also features imagery and a construction sheet, more precisely designating the flag's colors and appearance.

 Geometry and colors

-The flag has an aspect ratio of 3:5.
+The flag has an aspect ratio of 3:5 (i.e. 5/3 ≈ 1.67).
 The shape of the flag's dark blue region represents the shape of the state of Minnesota itself.
 The flag's white star is a regular octagram, having the Schläfli symbol {8/3}; the floor of the rotunda in the Minnesota State Capitol has an identical octagram design.
 The State Emblems Redesign Commission's report also contains an official construction sheet for the flag.

 The flag uses three colors: dark blue, light blue, and white.
 Respectively, they represent the night sky, the waters of Minnesota, and Polaris, the North Star.
 The State Emblems Redesign Commission's report provided technical specifications for the flag's colors, alternately in the distinct Web color, CMYK and Pantone systems: